401-snowflakes/Project-Resources/README.md

 ---

 #### Goal
-Recreate the Medium **_Snowflake_** app for Code Fellows employee and student core competancy evaluations.
-Adapt the core competancies used in the careers curriculum as metrics.
+Recreate the Medium **_Snowflake_** app for Code Fellows employee and student core competency evaluations.
+Adapt the core competencies used in the careers curriculum as metrics.
 The front end should use React, and Gatsby JS while the backend should serve the required data to the front end using GraphQL while providing for a variety of different roles and permissions.
 The application will heavily reference the Medium's Snowflake [Original Source Code](https://github.com/CodeFellows-Curve/snowflake).

 <!-- --- -->